Exponential ergodicity in the bounded-Lipschitz distance for a subclass of piecewise-deterministic Markov processes with random switching between flows: Introduction

 The main goal of this paper is to provide relatively easy to check conditions on the kernel~$J$ and the semiflows $S_i$ which would guarantee that both the transition operator of the chain~$\Phi$ and the transition semigroup of the process $\Psi$ are exponentially ergodic in the bounded Lipschitz distance (equivalent to the one induced by the Dudley norm \cite{b:dudley}).
 Such a metric, also known as the Fortet--Mourier distance (see e.g. \cite{b:las}), is defined on the cone of non-negative finite Borel measures on $X$, and induces the topology of weak convergence of such measures (\hbox{\cite{b:bogachev}}).
 Roughly speaking, the aforementioned form of ergodicity means that the process under consideration admits a unique stationary (invariant) distribution, to which its distribution converges at an exponential rate in the Fortet--Mourier distance, independently of the initial state.
 The rigorous meaning of this term is given in Definitions \ref{def:erg_p}~and~\ref{def:erg_pt}.

-The general strategy of our approach is as follows: \begin{enumerate}[label=(\Roman*)] \item We begin with showing that, under the assumption of a strengthened form of the Feller property for $J$, there exists a one-to-one correspondence between the set of invariant distributions of the process~$\Psi$ and those of the associated chain $\Phi$ (Theorem \ref{thm:cor}).
+The general strategy of our approach is as follows: \begin{enumerate}[label=(\Roman*)] \item We begin with showing that, whenever $J$ enjoys some strengthened form of the Feller property, there exists a one-to-one correspondence between the set of invariant distributions of the process~$\Psi$ and those of the associated chain $\Phi$ (Theorem~\ref{thm:cor}).

 \item Next, we note that the existence of an appropriate coupling $(\Phi^{(1)},\Phi^{(2)})$ between two copies of the chain $\Phi$, such that the mean distance between them decreases geometrically with time, in conjunction with a Foster--Lyapunov condition (\hbox{\cite[Definition 6.23]{b:douc}}) and the Feller property imposed on $P$, ensures the exponential ergodicity of $\Phi$ (Lemma~\ref{lem:a}).
 Obviously, the latter two assumptions can be equivalently formulated with respect to $J$.